matheusmarqs1/cs50-sql-final-project/DESIGN.md

 * Update stock automatically when order occur

-The system as it was developed is not yet capable of managing employees, maintaining a list of suppliers and apply discounts following some certain logic that should be developed for this.
+The system as it was developed is not yet capable of managing employees, maintaining a list of suppliers, processing payment transactions, or applying discounts following some certain logic that should be developed for this.

 ## Representation